xzh128/PER/README.md

  * PER operates within the frequency domain to enhance point cloud data by attenuating noise and reconstructing incomplete regions. <br>
 * DAT augments feature representation by correlating independent features from source and target pointclouds, improving model expressiveness. <br>
  * GFM identifies geometrically consistent point pairs, completing missing data and refining registration accuracy. <br>
+ ## Configuration
+ This code is based on PyTorch implementation，and the python requirements are: <br>